das-lab/VioDroid-Finder/README.md

 This module mainly implements classification of sentences in privacy policies (`violation_analyzer/policy_sentence_classification.py`)

+The code for classification model training are in `violation_analyzer/model_training`

 ## Inconsistency Analyzer

 This module analyzes the permission, api and GUI of an APK file, an example is shown